ZoeLawson/mcc_tools_tech/Week06-LightweightMarkup/Homework/lisa_fleischmann_week6_homework/lisa_fleischmann_week6_homework_part2.md

 		Internal training
 		Description of the session plus the Acme Collab details

-**1. Post the session information (title and date) on the Engineer Central webpage.**
+6. Post the session information (title and date) on the Engineer Central webpage.

-**1. Inform presenters material is due by end of day the Monday the session is occurring.**
+7. Inform presenters material is due by end of day the Monday the session is occurring.
 * Two weeks before the session occurs, send a friendly reminder to the presenters that the presentation is due at end of day the Monday before the session is occurring.

-**1. When you receive the presentation, post a thread about the session on the Acme Engineer Academy Forum to promote the session to the engineer community.**
+8. When you receive the presentation, post a thread about the session on the Acme Engineer Academy Forum to promote the session to the engineer community.

-**1. Post the material in the Library on Engineer Central website.**
+9. Post the material in the Library on Engineer Central website.
 * Engineer Central Library: Post the presentation in the Library on Engineer Central website.
 Name the entry as follows:
 		Acme_Engineer_Academy_DateofSession.pptx
 		Date of Session: YYYY_MM_DD

-**1. Create the survey.**
+10. Create the survey.
 * Create a survey for the Acme Engineer Academy session via the webengage.
 You can simply copy and paste an old Acme Engineer Academy survey, update the survey title with the new Acme Engineer Academy session title, and activate the survey.
 When you have the link, enter the survey address into the calendar excel file.

-**1. Host the webinar.
-Follow "How to Moderate an Acme Engineer Academy Virtual Team Knowledge Transfer" cheat sheet.**
+11. Host the webinar.
+Follow "How to Moderate an Acme Engineer Academy Virtual Team Knowledge Transfer" cheat sheet.

-**1. Post the SWF and MP3 files onto Oracle.**
+12. Post the SWF and MP3 files onto Oracle.
 *	Enter into the Oracle system and create a new document entry for the SWF and MP3 files for the Acme Engineer Academy session.
 Name the entry with the title of the session, attach the file into the entry, and fill in all the appropriate fields as needed.
 When you save and approve the entry into the Oracle system, note the Document ID. when you have the Document ID, enter Document URL into the calendar excel file.
 For example: http://sales.acme.com/documents/<Document ID>
 Complete this for SWF and MP3 files.

-**1. Post Q&A from the chat window to Acme Engineer Academy Forum.**
+13. Post Q&A from the chat window to Acme Engineer Academy Forum.

-**1. Post session links to the Acme Engineer Central webpage.**
+14. Post session links to the Acme Engineer Central webpage.
 * Add or modify a row with the title, date of the session, and the icon with its links.

-**1. Send a Thank You note to the presenters with survey results.**
+15. Send a Thank You note to the presenters with survey results.

 # Recreated My HTML Page using Markdown Markup